 If you have recently experienced the end of life care of a loved one, by taking the time to complete our survey your views and opinions could help us and other relevant services on the Island better understand and improve the delivery of end of life care for all who need it on the Island.
 This includes the experience of carers and families who may not necessarily have received Hospice care.

-You can complete your form below, and we thank you in advance for taking the time to help us continue helping out community.
+You can complete your form below, and we thank you in advance for taking the time to help us continue helping our community.

 Anne Mills and members of our Scholl Academic Centre Research Team, Giovanna Cruz and Sarah McGhee met with Rhian Evans from Manx Radio to talk about the survey.
 The interview can be viewed by clicking here >>>

-For more information on this survey please contact Dr Giovanna Cruz, Research Fellow, Hospice Isle of Man on- 647424 or Giovanna.Cruz@hospice.org.im
+For more information on this survey please contact Dr Giovanna Cruz, Head of Research, Hospice Isle of Man on- 647424 or Giovanna.Cruz@hospice.org.im